Equal Pay for Equal Work is the Law in New Jersey

 The legislation amends the LAD to make it a prohibited employment practice for employers to discriminate against an employee who is a member of a protected class.
 Employers will not be able to pay rates of compensation, including benefits, less than the rate paid to employees not of the protected class for substantially similar work, when viewed as a composite skill, effort, and responsibility.

 "Disability rates for workers' compensation benefits in the State of New Jersey are based upon the computation of the wages of the injured employee.
-Statutorily, the wages are defined to mean “the money rate” at which the service rendered is compensated.
+Statutorily, wages are defined to mean “the money rate” at which the service rendered is compensated.
 That rate is determined by the wages in effect according to the contract of hiring in force at the time of the accident or exposure of the employee.
-The use of wages as the base for computing compensation benefits is consistent with the view of workers' compensation as a system which places the cost of employment-related disability on the industry in which it occurs.
+The use of wages as the base for computing compensation benefits is consistent with the view of workers' compensation as a system that places the cost of employment-related disability on the industry in which it occurs.
 Tomarchio v.
 Township of Greenwich, 75 N.J.
 62, 379 A.2d 848 (1977)."
-Gelman, Jon L, Workers’ Compensation Law, 38 NJPRAC 16.1 (Thomson-Reuters 2018).
+Gelman, Jon L, Workers’ Compensation Law, 38 NJPRAC 16.1 (Thomson-Reuters 2023).

 In New Jersey, the median salary for women working full-time is just over $50,000, or $11,737 less than the median annual salary for a man.
-Across all races, women working full-time, on average, earn 82 cents for every dollar earned by a male doing similar work.
-African-American women earn about 60 cents for every dollar earned by a white male while a Latina earns only 43 cents.
+Across all races, women working full-time, on average, earn 82 cents for every dollar a male earns doing similar work.
+African-American women earn about 60 cents for every dollar earned by a white male, while a Latina earns only 43 cents.
 Overall, the economic cost of this disparity totals an estimated $32.5 billion a year in lost wages and economic power.

-According to the National Women’s Law Center, a 20-year old woman beginning a full-time year-round position may lose $418,800 over a 40-year career in comparison to her male colleague.
-When that male colleague retires at age 60 after 40 years of work, the woman would have to work 10 more years – until age 70, to close this lifetime wage gap.
+According to the National Women’s Law Center, a 20-year-old woman beginning a full-time, year-round position may lose $418,800 over a 40-year career compared to her male colleague.
+When that male colleague retires at age 60 after 40 years of work, the woman would have to work ten more years – until age 70, to close this lifetime wage gap.
 The Diane B. Allen Equal Pay Act was effective July 1, 2018.